themouette/licpro-php-tp/src/7-playing-with-a-database.markdown

 vagrant@vm-licpro:/var/www/uframework$ mysql uframework -uuframework -puframework123 < app/config/schema.sql
 ```

-Now that you have a database, and a table, update your model layer (aka the
+Now that you have a database, and a table, update your Model Layer (aka the
 `Locations` class) to manipulate a database instead of a file.

 In order to do that, you HAVE TO: